Beswick Pottery: History

+Potter and Disney production

 In 1947, Lucy Beswick suggested bringing to life the illustrations in the Beatrix Potter books.
 In 1948, John Beswick secured the right to reproduce a range of 10 Beatrix Potter earthenware characters, the first of which was Jemima Puddle-Duck, modelled by Arthur Gredington.
 In 1952, Beswick began manufacturing a range of Disney characters, including Snow White, Mickey Mouse and Bambi.
 Along with the designs of James Hayward, the high-quality pieces they produced have become highly sought.

+Transfer to Royal Doulton

 In 1969 Beswick was sold to Doulton & Co.
 Ltd (Royal Doulton), and although animal figures continued to be produced, by 1989, the Beswick backstamp was dropped in favour of the Royal Doulton Royal Albert DA backstamp.

 The popularity of the Beatrix Potter characters was a factor in re-introducing the range in 1998, specifically for the collectors market.
 By the end of 2002, Royal Doulton ceased production of all Beswick products and in 2003 the Gold Street works were sold off to property developers.

+Continuation of the brand

 In 2004 the Beswick name and product design rights were sold off.
 The John Beswick name is now owned by Dartington Crystal, which continue to produce animal figurines; they also produce vases and giftware under the John Beswick name.
 The Snowman and the Snowdog figures are just some of the nursery figures still being produced.